kevinzhao2233/label-studio/docs/source/guide/prompts_examples.md

 1. [Create a new label studio project](setup_project) by importing text data of LLM-generated outputs.

-    You can use this preprocessed sample of the [jigsaw_toxicity](https://huggingface.co/datasets/tasksource/jigsaw_toxicity) dataset as an example.
-See [the appendix](#Appendix-Generate-dataset) for how this was generated.
+    For example: you can use the [jigsaw_toxicity](https://huggingface.co/datasets/tasksource/jigsaw_toxicity) dataset as an example.
+See [the appendix](#Appendix-Generate-dataset) for how you can pre-process and (optionally) downsample this dataset to use with this guide.

 2. Create a [label config](setup) for toxicity detection, for example:

 ```xml